Magic is an AI company that is working toward building safe AGI to accelerate humanity’s progress on the world’s most important problems.

 Key features include: 100M Token Context Windows, AGI Readiness Policy.

-Based on user reviews and social mentions, the most common pain points are: cost tracking, API costs, raised, ai agent.
+Based on user reviews and social mentions, the most common pain points are: API costs, cost tracking, spending limit, token cost.

 2 mentions